Bestianbluns/Renpy-Discord-Rich-Precense/README.md

 # How to setup

-Add the "python-packages" folder in your base game directory, then add the next lines in your screen main_menu inside "screens.rpy".
-Check the [screens.rpy](screens.rpy).
+Add the "python-packages" folder in your base game directory, then add the next lines in your "screens.rpy".
+Check the line 355 of [screens.rpy](screens.rpy).

 ```python
 init python: